-Don’t let the name fool you, you use both hands during one handed tapping, since you will be fretting the strings as well with your fretting hand, otherwise you would always be pulling off to the open string.
-If know how to do a hammer on and a pull off, you are already know the basics of tapping the guitar.
+Don’t let the name fool you, you use both hands during one-handed tapping, since you will be fretting the strings as well with your fretting hand, otherwise, you would always be pulling off to the open string.
+If know how to do a hammer-on and a pull-off, you already know the basics of tapping the guitar.

 - Use the index or middle finger of your plucking hand to sound the first note on a string by sharply hammering onto it once